-Studies on human speech recognition have evolved since the mid of 20th century.
-The 1990s witnessed advent of the huge speech recognition companies, that created such projects as the Sphinx-II system, Dragon Dictate and VAL.
+Studies on human speech recognition have evolved since the mid of the 20th century.
+The 1990s witnessed advent of the huge speech recognition companies, that created such projects as the Sphinx-II system, Dragon Dictate, and VAL.
 Today, anyone can try out voice recognition technologies, as they function in almost every sphere of our life, ranging from common digital assistants to biometric authentication techniques in banking and to speech recognizers built into the weaponry in the military forces.
-Among the latest well-known voice recognition products for daily usage are assistant Siri for iPhone owners, smart speaker Alexa or Amazon Echo developed by Amazon.com, voice biometrics by Nuance and Google Voice Search.
+Among the latest well-known voice recognition products for daily usage is assistant Siri for iPhone owners, smart speaker Alexa or Amazon Echo developed by Amazon.com, voice biometrics by Nuance, and Google Voice Search.

 Development of voice and speech recognition technologies